Course Design for R&C

 In R&C sections, the major, letter-graded assignments are usually formal papers and revisions of papers.
 The GSI evaluates the papers and revisions using a rubric, which is often given to students early in the semester so they can see the traits of the formal papers they are expected to produce.
 For more on grading and rubrics, see the Grading section of the Teaching Guide for GSIs.
 For examples of grading rubrics for R&C sections, contact the GSI Teaching & Resource Center directly.
 Experienced GSIs are also often happy to share theirs.

 In addition, each class session’s homework assignment and the quality of students’ participation in class learning activities are usually evaluated.
 The grades for these elements of the course motivate students to commit effort to them, and they provide the GSI with immediate assessments of how well students are doing with course material from day to day.

 One More Useful Assessment

-The course itself should be evaluated during the term: the effectiveness of teaching and learning activities, fairness of grading, resources students wish they had had earlier in the term, whether students are spending too much or too little time on the assignments, and so on.
+The course itself should be evaluated during the term: consider soliciting feedback about the effectiveness of teaching and learning activities, fairness of grading, resources students wish they had had earlier in the term, whether students are spending too much or too little time on the assignments, and so on.
 A formal midterm evaluation instrument takes some planning to design and implement, but it is well worth the time.
 Students provide valuable feedback on the teaching and learning that take place in the classroom.
 For more detailed information about running a midterm evaluation, see Conducting a Midterm Evaluation.

 It would be very difficult to achieve the perfect all-around course design in your first round of planning, so you don’t need to be discouraged if your course is not planned to a fine level of detail before the semester starts.
 You might want to create the overall sequence and strategy at first, and then refine a couple of aspects each time you teach, based on your notes about how well different segments or activities have worked in the past.